 - Forcible rapes, 32%

 Additionally, states with very high abortion rates in the 1970s and 1980s also had correspondingly dramatic crime reductions6 in the 1990s.

 While Donohue and Levitt were doing their research, however, other scientists were arriving at opposite results, refuting the theory that abortion and crime rate directly affect one another.

 Law professors John R. Lott, Jr. of Yale Law School and John E. Whitley of the University of Adelaide found that legalizing abortion increased murder rates by up to 7%.
 They concluded that legalizing abortion is a contributing factor to the great increase in out‑of‑wedlock births and single parent families, which in turn contribute to increased crime rates.
-Since 1970, the percentage of single‑parent households in the United States has nearly tripled, from 11 percent to 32 percent, and the percentage of out‑of‑wedlock births has nearly quadrupled, from 11 percent to 43 percent of all children.7 Children born out-of-wedlock and raised by only one parent have a significantly higher incidence of crime.
+Since 1970, the percentage of single‑parent households in the United States has nearly tripled, from 11% to 32%, and the percentage of out‑of‑wedlock births has nearly quadrupled, from 11% to 43% of all children.7 Children born out-of-wedlock and raised by only one parent have a significantly higher incidence of crime.

 There are many other fundamental problems with the conclusion that legalized abortion and crime rate increase are related:

 - Crime rate dropped first among older people.
 Statistician David Murray confirms that young males between the ages of 17 and 25 commit the majority of crimes.
 If abortion reduces crime, the crime rates in the United States should have dropped first among young people.
 Instead, the number of crimes committed by older people dropped first.
 Nearly 60% of the decline in murder since 1990 involved killers aged 25 and older — who were born before Roe v.
 Wade.8